 Having been stripped by Smith while he was building his single-seater, it was sold during 1937 to AP MacArthur, who was based in Ireland and who also owned K3006.
 Various spare parts were supplied, too.
-These – along with the chassis – ended up with Richard Lovell-Butt in the early 1950s before passing to renowned MG specialist Syd Beer.
-It was Beer who put them all back together into the car that you see here, a process that lasted from the 1960s until 2002!
+These – along with the chassis – ended up with renowned MG specialist Syd Beer in 1961 and stored by friend Dickie Lovell-Butt.
+It was Beer who put them all back together into the car that you see here, a long process that lasted from the 1960s until 2002!

 As well as being built on the chassis that took part in the 1934 Mille Miglia, it features the unique gear selector that was original to K3015, and the front axle and steering box are also believed to be original to K3015.
 The rear axle, brakes, supercharger and gearbox are all original K3 items, while the engine is a period unit rebuilt to the correct Mille Miglia specification.